ericjimenezbarril/4_in_a_row/README.md

   -**Dado:** Choose who starts.
 Roll a die to make it random!

 ## Technologies Used
-This project is implemented in C, showcasing advanced programming techniques and algorithms, especially in the development of the AI opponent.
+This project is implemented in C, showcasing advanced programming techniques and algorithms, especially in the development of MiniMax algorithm.